Waqar-Wani/Autofill-with-LRU-Cache/README.md

 *   Handles input change events.
 *   Uses a **debounce** function with a 300ms delay to trigger filtering.
 *   Checks the cache for existing results.
-*   Updates the UI when results are retrieved or filtered.
+*   Updates the UI when results is successfully retrieved or filtered.

 ## Features